ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Experiments

+In this subsection, we move beyond the standard comparison with other PC-Training methods and look at a few practical scenarios where model updates occur.
+First, we study the case of model updates when the training data grows in either the number of classes or the number of per-classes samples.
+Second, we show the applicability of \elodi on other datasets.
+Third, we demonstrate that \elodi enables multiple rounds of model updates.
+Fourth, we showcase that \elodi is seamlessly integrated with existing models that have been deployed without positive-congruent training.
+Finally, we reveal that the NFR reduction ability of \elodi is agnostic to architectures.

-\myparagraph{More update settings.} Model updates may also come with the growth of training data.
-We consider two data growth scenarios: (1) increasing number of classes; (2) increasing number of per-class samples.
-Note that we use the same data/class split following~\cite{yan2021pct}, which uses 50\% classes/samples for old model and full data for new.
-From the results in~\Cref{tab:incremental}, we find that conclusions from the full-data setting also holds for these settings.
+\myparagraph{Data-growth settings.} Model updates may also come with growing training data,~\eg(1) increasing number of classes, and (2) increasing number of per-class samples.
+We follow the same data/class split in~\cite{yan2021pct}, which uses 50\% classes/samples for the old model and full data for the new.
+From~\cref{tab:incremental}, we find that conclusions from the full-data setting hold for these settings.
+In particular, \elodi achieves a significantly lower error rate compared to Focal Distillation (FD) because \elodi is not targeted at the old model whose performance is typically much worse due to less training data.